-Forced degradation studies speed up the API’s breakdown in various ways.
+Forced degradation studies speed up the solid state API’s breakdown in various ways.

 Solid state pharmaceutical chemicals can break down due along a wide range of different kinetic pathways.
 In order to determine a drug candidate’s stability, extremes of temperature, chemical aggregation, mechanical force, chemical damage, and other stressors must be applied according to known and suspected degradation pathways.
 The API’s reactions to each stressor must be carefully recorded and analyzed at each step of the process.

 Various types of forced degradation studies should be performed throughout the development process.
 The drug product should be tested at high- and low-dose concentrations, as well as in any configurations unique to a specific product.
 Each sample should be subjected to stress from high temperatures, kinetic force, and any other likely pathways of degradation; but care must be taken not to exceed the intensity of realistic potential stressors.

 Throughout each stress trial, the solid state chemical should be analyzed for all likely responses to each stressor; for example, breakdown of molecular bonds, loss of chemical groups, physical weakening, changes in appearance, or any other functional or structural alterations.
 Some of these results may be immediately obvious, while others may only become apparent through analytical methods such as electrophoresis or chromatography.